 To get the payment history, just call the customer service number and request a payment history.

-Then, take this payment history and use it to dispute the missing payments on the loan.
-Each of the three credit reporting agencies (Equifax, Experian and TransUnion) has a fairly easy dispute process.
+2. Take this payment history and use it to dispute the missing payments on the loan.

 What if I reaffirmed the debt?